 About an hour away from Nagoya is the small city of Okazaki.
 People from Okazaki are very proud of two things: The first is that the unifier of Japan, Tokugawa Ieyasu, was born in Okazaki in 1543.
 The second thing they are proud of is that Okazaki is the birthplace of Hatcho Miso!

-Hatcho Miso is a strong and dark red Miso that has been produced in Okazaki for over 800 years.
+Hatcho Miso is a strong and dark red miso that has been produced in Okazaki for over 800 years.
 Japan produces various types of miso, but Hatcho Miso was the exclusive supplier of miso to the royal family from 1892 until 1954.
 Today, the royal family eats other types of miso as well, but Hatcho Miso is said to still be the Emperor’s favorite!

 Article Contents